 Literary Manager: Will Levine – firstname.lastname@example.org

 Wendy Kout is an award-winning writer/producer of theater, film, television and prose.
-Theatre credits include Naked in Encino, where five disparate women gather and question life, death and liposuction.
-This contemporary comedy had its world premiere December 2014, at the JCC CenterStage in Rochester, NY.
-We Are the Levinsons, a contemporary family comedy/drama that toasts sanity, survival and humor will have its world premiere at Minnesota Jewish Theatre Company, spring 2017.
-Both theatres are members of the Alliance for Jewish Theatres.
+Wendy’s latest play, We Are the Levinsons, a contemporary family comedy/drama, had its acclaimed world premiere at Minnesota Jewish Theatre Company, spring 2017.
+Naked in Encino, where five disparate women gather to question life, death and liposuction, had its laugh-and-cry-out-loud world premiere December 2014, at the JCC CenterStage in Rochester, NY.
+JCC CenterStage has commissioned Wendy to write Survivors, a play inspired by the words and lives of Holocaust survivors.
+Suitable for young adults and adults, Survivors will launch spring 2018.
+Both MJTC and JCC CenterStage are members of the Alliance for Jewish Theatre.

 Other Jewish themed productions or publications include, the screenplay for the indie film, “Dorfman in Love”, winner of “Best Comedy” at the Los Angeles Jewish Film Festival and winner of “Best Feature” at the Miami Jewish Film Festival, the Hollywood International Film Festival and the Marbella International Film Festival in Spain.
 The film also screened at Jewish Film Festivals in Argentina, Australia, Berkshires, Boston, Buffalo, Charlotte, Denver, Fresno, Jerusalem, Maine, Minneapolis, Montreal, North Virginia, Palm Beach, Phoenix, Rochester, San Diego, San Francisco, Seattle, Sedona, Silicon Valley, Toronto, U.K., Vancouver, Vienna, and Washington, D.C.